GoogleChrome/web.dev/src/site/content/en/blog/schemeful-samesite/index.md

 {% Aside 'warning' %}
 The long-term plan is to [phase out support for third-party cookies entirely](https://blog.chromium.org/2020/10/progress-on-privacy-sandbox-and.html), replacing them with privacy preserving alternatives.
-In scenarios where you do set `SameSite=None; Secure` on a cookie to allow it to be sent across schemes, this should only be considered a temporary solution on the migration towards full HTTPS.
+Setting `SameSite=None; Secure` on a cookie to allow it to be sent across schemes should only be considered a temporary solution in the migration towards full HTTPS.
 {% endAside %}